 Score one for the maple leaf.

-Be aware – if you publish under a pseudonym and don’t want anyone to know who you are, you will be identifiable via your ISBNs as you are required to list a real name and address as publisher when applying for your ISBNs.
+Be aware – if you publish under a pseudonym and don’t want anyone to know who you are, you will be identifiable via your Canadian ISBNs, as you are required to list a real name and address as publisher when applying for your ISBNs.
 The ISBN database is searchable, so any books you give a Canadian ISBN to will be searchable to your registered name and address.

 WHERE TO PUBLISH